-Microgreens require more time before they're ready to harvest, between 7- to 30 days depending on the variety.
+Microgreens require more time before they’re ready to harvest, between 7- 30 days, depending on the variety.

-As you saw with the sprouts, you eat the roots, seed, and very young seedling.
+As you saw with the sprouts, you eat the roots, seeds, and young seedlings.
 With microgreens, you eat only the stem, the seed leaves, and sometimes, the first true leaves.

 Which is More Nutritious, Sprouts, or Microgreens?

 Most experts agree that microgreens are the most nutritious stage of any plant.
 Research has shown that microgreens are 3-40 times more nutritious than the same mature plant and 2-3 times more nutritious than its earlier sprout stage.

-If you want a bit of nutritional information on microgreens we've generated this list of vitamins and minerals in microgreens.
+If you want some nutritional information on microgreens, we’ve generated this list of vitamins and minerals in microgreens.

 Why We Prefer Microgreens Over Sprouts

 Personally, I’d rather eat a green that hasn’t been growing in water in a semi-enclosed container.

-Sprouts are water-based grown, and always damp to wet.
-We don't want to take the chance that a strain of bacteria has colonized the greens.
-Now, don't get me wrong, many people have eaten sprouts their whole life and not had an issue.
+Sprouts are water-based grown and always damp to wet.
+We don’t want to take the chance that a strain of bacteria has colonized the greens.
+Don’t get me wrong; many people have eaten sprouts their whole life and not had an issue.
 It might just be our thinking.

 Microgreens, on the other hand, at least the way we grow them here at Home Microgreens, are grown dry after the first couple of days.
-Since we bottom water, the green is never wet and have less of a chance of picking up a bacterial colony.
+Since we bottom water, the green is never wet and has less chance of picking up a bacterial colony.

-We do recommend that you wash all food thoroughly before you eat it, microgreens included.
+We recommend that you wash all food thoroughly before eating it, microgreens included.

 Microgreens Have More Flavor & Choice

 Microgreens have more flavor than sprouts.
-Of course, the taste is relative to each person, but the flavor of sprouts is one dimensional.
-However, most sprouts have more crunchy texture than microgreens except for radishes.
+Of course, the taste is relative to each person, but the flavor of sprouts is one-dimensional.
+However, except for radishes, most sprouts have a crunchy texture than microgreens.

-Also, with microgreens, you have more choice of varieties to grow.
-Some vegetable and herb seeds won't grow well as sprouts.
-That said, beans don't grow well as microgreens, so there is some give and take.
+Also, with microgreens, you have more choices of varieties to grow.
+Some vegetable and herb seeds won’t grow well as sprouts.
+That said, beans don’t grow well as microgreens, so there is some give and take.